Quick answer

 Top verdicts

-- El Recreo de los Tomasinos: The quintessential late-night arepa near the university district.
+- El Recreo de los Tomasinos: Late-night arepa cravings near Chapinero and the university district

 Sweet arepa de choclo from the coffee region, thick boyacense stuffed with cuajada cheese and panela, deep-fried arepa de huevo from the coast, and the Venezuelan wave that has reshaped the city's palate with reina pepiada and pelúa.
 From COP 3,000 street carts that fire up charcoal grills at dusk to sit-down restaurants where every arepa is a revelation, Bogotá delivers the full spectrum.